Pennsauken NJ Harassment Defense Lawyer

 a.
 Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively coarse language, or any other manner likely to cause annoyance or alarm;

 b.
 Subjects another to striking, kicking, shoving, or other offensive touching, or threatens to do so; or

 c.
 Engages in any other course of alarming conduct or of repeatedly committed acts with purpose to alarm or seriously annoy such other person.

 A person commits a crime of the fourth degree if, in committing an offense under this section, he was serving a term of imprisonment or was on parole or probation as the result of a conviction of any indictable offense under the laws of this State, any other state or the United States.

-Penalties for Harassment in New Jersey
+What are the Penalties for Harassment in New Jersey?

-As mentioned above, harassment is typically classified as a petty disorderly persons offense in New Jersey, which is similar to a criminal misdemeanor.
+Harassment is typically classified as a petty disorderly persons offense in New Jersey, which is similar to a criminal misdemeanor.
 Petty disorderly persons offenses are adjudicated in the local municipal court associated with the municipality where the charges were filed.
 In other words, if you were charged with harassment in Voorhees, you will face prosecution in Voorhees Municipal Court.
 Notably, if you are facing a restraining order in connection with harassment allegations, you will also be required to appear in Camden County Superior Court for a Final Restraining Order hearing.
-If you are ultimately found guilty of harassment criminal charges, you may be sentenced to serve up to 30 days in the county jail, to pay a find of up to $500, and you will have a charge on your criminal record that can only be removed through the expungement process.
+If you are ultimately found guilty of harassment criminal charges, you may be sentenced to serve up to 30 days in the county jail, to pay a fine of up to $500, and you will have a charge on your criminal record that can only be removed through the expungement process.

 Contact a Haddonfield NJ Harassment Attorney for a Free Consultation